misd-service-development/drupal-cambridge-profile/src/cambridge/README.md

 Body Field Definition - Utility module used by other features that create content types.
 Cam Access Handling - Provides the standard "access denied" blocks for anonymous and logged in users.
+Cambridge Accordion - Provides the Accordion content type and associated functionality.
 Cambridge Carousel - Provides the carousel functionality used on the homepage of many Cambridge websites.
+Cambridge Download - Provides the Download content type - used for file handling.
 Cambridge Events - Provides the Events content type and associated views.
 Cambridge Image Styles - Provides various image styles (e.g. leading images, carousel sized image, teaser images).
 Cambridge Link - Provides the Link content type.